-If you're new to iMacs, you'll be eager to discover its exciting possibilities.
-To operate your iMac quickly and easily, use the keyboard shortcuts for Mac OS X Lion; follow a recommended maintenance schedule; and, if you run into a problem, follow the troubleshooting steps.
+If you're new to the iMac, you'll be eager to discover its exciting possibilities.
+To get the most out of your iMac, use the keyboard shortcuts for OS X Mavericks, follow a recommended maintenance schedule, and, if you run into a problem, follow the troubleshooting steps.

-Keyboard shortcuts (in the Finder and more) help make working in Mac OS X Lion on your iMac quick and efficient.
+Keyboard shortcuts help make working in OS X Mavericks on your iMac quick and efficient.
 Key combinations provide easy options for performing common tasks on your iMac, such as displaying and manipulating windows and copying and moving files.